puffetto/spdu/README.md

 4. The two machines are named alpha.domain.tld (1.2.3.4) and beta.domain.tld (5.6.7.8)
 5. De facto the two "sites" are two machines each running "everything" (HAProxy, SSL stuff, services, DNS, ...)
 6. The actual services are five daemons listening on local address at ports 4441-4445
-7. I want to respond to calls to https://api.domain.tld/something that is: our "redundant" hostname is api.domain.tld using standard ports (80 plan, 443 SSL).
+7. I want to respond to calls to https://api.domain.tld/something that is: our "redundant" hostname is api.domain.tld using standard ports (80 plain, 443 SSL).
 8. I keep by TTLs quite short (usually seconds)

 The point on the above "5." is that, again, we are not talking about load scalability or about service probing here, we are talking about site redundancy, and only that.